Dean Windass: Return to Hull City

-After the game, Windass offered his man-of-the-match award to Hull assistant manager Brian Horton, the manager who had released him from Hull City as a trainee, but Horton declined to take it.
+After the game, Windass offered his man-of-the-match award to Hull assistant manager Brian Horton, the manager who had released him from Hull City as a trainee some 20 years earlier, but Horton declined to take it.
 "Brian said he'd told me to prove him wrong, and he said, 'That goal's enough for me.'"

 Hull City Council are considering creating a permanent tribute to Windass, who responded modestly when described as a legend: "Nah, I'm not a legend.
 I don't like that word.
 People fight for their country, there are soldiers in Iraq.
 I'm just a footballer who gets paid a lot of money to do what I enjoy."

 Windass was not selected for Hull's first two games in the Premier League, but after he started and scored in Hull's 2–1 League Cup defeat to Swansea City, he was a second-half substitute in Hull's next league game, as they lost 5–0 to Wigan, for Windass' first Premier League game since leaving Middlesbrough.
 It was his only action during Hull's start to the season, which saw them take 14 points from their first seven games, leading to Windass being frustrated at his lack of first-team action.
 After he was left out of the squad to face Everton on 21 September 2008, he held talks with manager Phil Brown, following which he vowed to stay and fight for his place.
 Because he was out of the side, his former club Bradford City, now in League Two, and League One club Leeds United both made bids to sign Windass.

 In the early hours of 12 November, Windass and teammate Marlon King fought in a casino in Scarborough, with King reported to have headbutted Windass.
 In the following days, the club said the argument had been settled internally and both players allowed to stay with Hull.
 Windass had to wait till 22 November 2008 to make another Premier League appearance for City, coming on as a substitute against Portsmouth with Hull trailing 2–1.
 Windass claimed the goal that earned Hull City a draw, with a header from a corner that deflected off defender Noé Pamarot and into the net.
 This was officially recorded as an own goal at the time, but was later awarded to Windass after a review by the Dubious Goals Committee.
 In a radio interview after the game, Windass described the casino incident as a "storm in a teacup".